 And never have I showed myself unto man whom I have created, for never has man believed in me as thou hast.
 Seest thou that ye are created after mine own image?
 Yea, even all men were created in the beginning after mine own image.

 Behold, this body, which ye now behold, is the body of my spirit; and man have I created after the body of my spirit…”

 Joseph Smith recorded D&C 20 before the Book of Mormon was published, and it calls the Father a separate person than the Son.
 This proves Joseph Smith considered the Father and Son separate beings:

 The Book of Mormon frequently calls the Father separate from the Son.
-3 Nephi 11:
+For example:

-Book of Mormon Changes Do Not Change Theology – CES Letter complains that a few verse were changed to “the Son” from “the Father.”
+CES Letter points out a few verse that were changed after 1830 to “the Son” from “the Father.”
 This was done to clear up confusion, but there are plenty of other verses which were not changed that could be twisted to a Trinitarian view.
 Why didn’t Joseph Smith change those verses as well?
 Even the title page reads: “Jesus is the Christ, the Eternal God.”
-Why wasn’t that changed to “the Son” if the purpose was to change theology?
+Why wasn’t that changed to “the Son” if the purpose of those changes were to change theology?
+It wasn’t.

 CES Letter Logical Fallacies

 |Circular Argument||The only reason why the Book of Mormon would explicitly explain the Godhead to a clearer extent than the bible is if it were written in a different context, which it doesn’t claim to do.
 CES Letter (quoting Antimormon Boyd Kirkland) claims the Book of Mormon’s purpose is to clear up today’s “doctrinal controversies,” but that’s only what it would be if it were a modern creation, which is what they are trying to prove.
 In Amulek’s argument with Zeezrom, why would he explain doctrine in today’s context rather than Zeezrom’s ancient context?|